What is a Regular (Conventional) Boiler? Pros, Cons & Costs

 Simple to replace an older system

-If you live in an older home with a traditional heating system, then a Regular boiler will require very few changes to the pipework.
+If you live in an older home with a traditional heating system, then installing a new regular boiler will minimise the disruption and cost involved.

 They’ve become more efficient